 - Willingness to work outdoors in temperatures of 80-90 degrees and operative in a primitive/rustic setting without running water or flushing toilets

-Additional information: Open to third- and fourth-year students MSU College of Veterinary Medicine.
+Additional information: Open to third- and fourth-year students at the MSU College of Veterinary Medicine.
 Student interviews will be conducted once the pool of students have been identified.